Three Ways to Vote in the District of Columbia

 You can vote by mail with an absentee ballot.
 Apply for an absentee ballot no later than seven days before election day.

 Vote on Election Day

 In the District of Columbia, all polling locations are open on Election Day from 7 am until 8 pm.
 On Election Day, you must vote at your assigned polling location.
 Find your polling location.

 - You will be asked for your name and for your signature to be able to vote.

 - If you are a first-time voter in the city, you may be asked to show identification.

-- The poll worker will give you a paper ballot to mark in a private booth or a card to put into a voting machine.
+- The poll worker will give you a paper ballot to mark in a private booth or a card to put into a ballot marking machine.

-- If your name is not on the list of voters, you can still vote with a Special Ballot.
+- If your name is not on the list of voters and you don't have the correct ID, you can still vote with a Provisional Ballot.